Optum/knack/.github/CONTRIBUTING.md

 - Maintain Knack's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible _knack_
+- Engage the community in working toward the best possible _Knack_
-- Enable a sustainable system for _knack_'s maintainers to review contributions
+- Enable a sustainable system for _Knack_'s maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: